Estimate Time7 min

 • In 2024, your MAGI has to be under $146,000 for single filers or under $230,000 for joint filers to make the full Roth IRA contribution of $7,000 (or $8,000 if you're 50 or older).

 According to the Fidelity® Q2 2023 Retirement Analysis, Roth IRAs are now the most popular way to save for retirement outside of a workplace plan.
 It could be because they come with a bunch of benefits.
 For one, withdrawals, even on earnings, are tax-and-penalty free once you’re 59½ years old and your account meets the 5-year aging rule.
 But there are limitations, too: The IRS restricts who can contribute based on modified adjusted gross income (MAGI).
-Here are the Roth IRA income limits for 2024, as well as how to calculate your MAGI to figure out if you qualify.
+Here are the Roth IRA income limits for 2024 and 2025, as well as how to calculate your MAGI to figure out if you qualify.

 Fidelity Smart Money